pythonarcade/arcade/doc/about/faq.rst

 Web
 ^^^

 Not yet.
-Although ther experimental projects in the works to help both Arcade projects cannot easily be build to run on the web.
-It can be possible in the future but will require a lot of work in pyglet, the underlying library that Arcade uses.
+This may be possible in the future, but it will require a lot of work.

 .. _faq_android:
 .. _faq_ios: